 Probate is a formal, expensive, and public court proceeding required to administer an estate when a person dies with assets held in their name.
 Contrary to what many think, a Will does not keep you out of probate – it is your ticket to that process.
 Tony De Alicante has years of experience managing the probate process for his clients.

 Probate is a complex field of law and happens during a complicated and traumatic time.
 Our team can help.
 Learn more about Tony’s credentials and background today.
 De Alicante Law Group will help make navigating probate easier as your family deals with more important matters dealing with the loss of a loved one.

 Do You Need a Probate Attorney in Bend, Oregon?

 De Alicante Law Group’s experience in probate law will ensure the process is smooth and that you can rest easy knowing that an estate is in good, caring hands during a trying time in your life.

 Tony De Alicante can help assist during this process, making things easier for everyone involved in getting the estate settled so that your family can grieve and move forward with minimal complications or worries.
 His experience in estate planning, trusts, business, and taxes gives De Alicante a unique insight into every facet of probate law you may face.

-Here is a sample of what is required in a simple probate proceeding:
+Here is a sample of what a probate attorney can help you with:

 - File Petition for Probate with the court (pay filing fee)